nuclio/nuclio/docs/tasks/configuring-a-platform.md

 > **Note:** A "platform" could be a cluster or any sub resource of that cluster like a namespace.
 If, for example, you have a namespace per tenant, you configure logging, metrics, etc. differently for each tenant

+<a id="k8s-platform-config-create"></a>
 ## Creating a platform configuration in Kubernetes

 In Kubernetes, a platform configuration is stored as a ConfigMap named `platform-config` in the namespace of the function.
-For example, to create a ConfigMap in the "nuclio" namespace from a local file called `platform.yaml`, run:
+For example, to create a ConfigMap in the "nuclio" namespace from a local file called `platform.yaml`, run the following from a command line:
 ```sh
 kubectl create configmap platform-config  --namespace nuclio --from-file platform.yaml
 ```

+<a id="config-elements"></a>
 ## Configuration elements

+<a id="logger-supported-log-sinks"></a>
 ### Log sinks (`logger`)

 Configuring where a function logs to is a two step process.
 First, you create a named logger sink and provide it with configuration.
 Then, you reference this logger sink at the desired scope with a given log level.
 Scopes include the following: